 7 Types of Hackers You Should Know

-- White Hat: Also known as ethical hackers, White Hat hackers are the good guys of the hacker world.
-They'll help you remove a virus or PenTest a company.
-Most White Hat hackers hold a college degree in IT security or computer science and must be [certified to pursue a career in ethical hacking](https://www.cybrary.it/course/ethical-hacking/).
+- White Hat: "Ethical Hackers," White Hat hackers use their hacking skills for good.
+They'll help you remove a virus or test your company's security defenses (also known as PenTesting).
+Some White Hat hackers hold a college degree in IT security, digital forensics, or computer science.
+Many of them choose to follow a certification path to document their hacking experience. (https://www.cybrary.it/course/ethical-hacking/).
 The most popular certification is the CEH (Certified Ethical Hacker) from the EC-Council.

 Script Kiddie: Script Kiddies or "skiddie" is a person who lacks programming knowledge and IT security skills and uses existing security tools to launch cyber-attacks.
 The internet is full of security tools written by skilled programmers and intended for computer security auditing and digital forensics.
 Many of these tools are free and even open source.
 Most of these tools were not created for hacking purposes.
 For example, NirSoft offers a plethora of security tools for retrieving forgotten passwords (see Figure 1); however, the same tools can be abused for malicious purposes when used by the bad guys.